Introduction to Azure Stack VMs

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

-Azure Stack offers virtual machines (VMs) as one type of an on-demand, scalable computing resource.
+Azure Stack offers virtual machines (VMs) as a type of on-demand and scalable computing resource.
 You can choose a VM when you need more control over the computing environment.
 This article provides details before you create your first VM.

-You can use Azure Stack virtual machines in several ways.
+You can use Azure Stack VMs in several ways.
 For example:

 The VMs that your application uses can scale up, or scale out, to whatever is required to meet your needs.